csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - identify all previous names
     - remove duplicated names
     - output remaining name
+- MILAN: Natural Language Descriptions of Deep Visual Features ([hernandez...david bau...torallba, andreas, 2022](https://openreview.net/forum?id=NudBMY-tzDr)) - given a neuron, generates a natural-language string that maximizes pointwise mutual information with the image regions in which the neuron is active
 - [Finding Skill Neurons in Pre-trained Transformer-based Language Models](https://arxiv.org/abs/2211.07349) - some individual neurons are predictive of the final task (dubbed "skill neurons')
 - **[thread](https://transformer-circuits.pub/2021/framework/index.html) (elhage...olah, 2021)**
 - all layers are same dimension and each attention block **adds** a vector to it